 Africa is experiencing a fast urbanization process.
-In 2014, 40 percent of the population was living in urban areas; this will probably rise to 56 percent in 2050.
-Sub-Saharan Africa will show similarly high urbanization rates growing from 37 percent in 2014 to 55 percent in 2050.
-The downsides of this rapid urbanization are already evident: in 2010, 60 percent of the urban population in sub-Saharan cities lived in slums with no access to basic services.
+In 2014, 40 percent of the global population was living in urban areas; this will probably rise to 56 percent in 2050.
+Countries in Sub-Saharan Africa are expected to show similarly high urbanization rates, growing from 37 percent in 2014 to 55 percent in 2050 (UN 2014).
+The downsides of this rapid urbanization are already evident: in 2010, 60 percent of the urban population in sub-Saharan cities lived in slums with no access to basic services (Habitat III 2015).

 Making cities and human settlements inclusive, safe, resilient and sustainable - as demanded by the SDGs - is a cross cutting challenge for the improvement of energy access and improvement of the quality of life in Africa.
 The construction of new urban infrastructure and climate resilient human settlements will not only require a large level of energy that is embedded in materials, such as steel and concrete.
 Due to its longevity and potentially carbon-intensive nature, the extent and form of urban infrastructure will also determine levels of energy use and hence emissions for decades to come.
-A smart and sustainable urban planning has a decisive role in shaping African cities and requires investments in energy saving infrastructures, the provision of basic services and the greening of the energy and transport sectors.
+A smart and sustainable urban planning has a decisive role in shaping African cities and requires investments in energy saving infrastructures, the provision of basic services and the greening of the energy and transport sectors (Creutzig et al. 2016).
 In the context of African urbanization, cities play a particularly important role when it comes to decreasing the demand for charcoal.
 This in turn affects both human health and deforestation.
-Additionally, urbanization patterns in Africa are challenging as cities increasingly eat into the most productive lands, which challenges food supply in the future.
-Figure 1 illustrates incremental levels of access to energy and the proposed recommendations, which are described later in this brief.
+Additionally, urbanization patterns in Africa are challenging as cities increasingly eat into the most productive lands, which challenges food supply in the future (Bren d'Amour et al. 2016).